wso2/docs-choreo-dev/en/docs/develop-components/develop-services/expose-a-grpc-endpoint-via-a-service.md

 To execute the gRPC client, follow these steps:

 1. In the left navigation menu, click **Execute**.
 2. Click **Run Now**.
-This triggers the gRPC client and generate logs.
+This triggers the gRPC client and generates logs.
    You can trigger multiple runs to generate multiple logs.

 For details on what you can monitor via the execute page, see [Monitor executions](../develop-integrations/develop-a-manual-task.md#step-7-monitor-executions).